yapxue/pulsar/conf/yapxue/local_start.md

 * empty metadataStoreUrl will fallback to zookeeperservers, empty configMetadataStoreUrl will fallback to metadatStoreUrl
 * metadtaStore can also be etcd, rocksdb.

+## tips
+* conf bookkeeperMetadataServiceUri is the root zk path of bk.

 ## zk data
 * get /loadbalance/broker-time-average/192.168.1.7:8080
 ```